 Ways to measure Air Pollution

-Air quality index (AQI) is a measure used for reporting the daily air quality, by factoring the level of pollutants in the air.
-Different countries use different indices for measuring air quality by monitoring some or all of the following pollutants: carbon monoxide, PM2.5, PM10, Nitrogen dioxide, ground Ozone (O3), sulphur dioxide among others.
+Air quality index (AQI) is a measure used for reporting the daily air quality, by factoring the level of Pollution in the air.
+Different countries use different indices for measuring air quality by monitoring some or all of the following Pollution: carbon monoxide, PM2.5, PM10, Nitrogen dioxide, ground Ozone (O3), sulphur dioxide among others.

 Air quality indices have two main purposes: